tarasis/tarasis.github.io/FrontendMentor/ping-coming-soon-page-master/work-through/myProcess.md

     An error will trigger a text line to appear in red And change the border color of the input email field to red.
 Hover States for Social Buttons (flip colors)

+Attempted to use hover state to change the background of the fa-stack but it wasn't triggering.
+Could only change the color of the item at the top of the stack (i.e the social icon)
+Learnt you can change css of other elemnts when hovering over a different one ... sorta.
+Has to be a child you are changing, https://stackoverflow.com/questions/19121223/css-change-an-element-content-on-hover-from-different-element

+BUGS:
+* when screen not tall enough social buttons and copyright pushed up the page because I clamped them to the bottom of the browser window, rather than the page.
+* because I used attacked circles I can't just change the background to blue for hover.
+Need to either sub in a filled circle on hover OR swap to manually creating the circle
+* transitions sizes between 600 and about 800 look wrong / bad / odd

+To Research:
+* Dynamic font sizing to look nicer transitioning up.